-Please download the corresponding compressed installer file ("Match-3-linux-x64-installer.run.zip") from https://www.crystalimpact.de/match/download.htm
+Please download the corresponding compressed installer file ("Match-4-linux-x64-installer.run.zip") from chmod a+x Match-4-linux-x64-installer.run

 Once the download has finished, please decompress the zip-file into some temporary directory.
-Check that the file access permissions show that the file "Match-3-linux-x64-installer.run" can be executed.
+Check that the file access permissions show that the file "Match-4-linux-x64-installer.run" can be executed.
 If this is not the case, please run the command